ropensci/stplanr/README.md

-# pct-pack
+# pctpack

-This R package.
-Provides functions and data for estimating 'propensity to cycle'.
+This R package provides functions and data for estimating 'propensity to cycle'.

 Department of Transport funded project to help planners identify where bicycle pathes are most urgently needed.